-In the case of Tampa Electric's transportation affiliates, 11 A., the test should be: is there a reasonable probability 12 that disclosure of the information in guestion will 13 adversely affect the affiliated company and, ultimately, 14 If so, then the Tampa Electric and its Customers?
+In the case of Tampa Electric's transportation affiliates, 11 Α. is there a reasonable probability the test should be: 12 that disclosure of the information in question will 13 adversely affect the affiliated company and, ultimately, 14 If so, then the Tampa Electric and its Customers?
 15 information should be treated as specified confidential 16 information which is exempt from public disclosure.
-17 Section 366.093, Florida Statutes, does not appear to 18 In the case of bids require a 100% probability of harm.
-19 or other contractual data, the test is only whether it 20 would "impair" the efforts of the public utility to 21 contract for services on favorable terms.
-If certain 22 information is disclosed and the disclosure only aids but 23 does not guarantee a competitor's ability to compete with 24 Tampa Electric's transportation affiliates, then this 25 information ought to be protected, even though its disclosure would not guarantee that the competitor will take business away from the Tampa Electric affiliate.
+17 Section 366.093, Florida Statutes, does not appear to 18 require a 100% probability of harm.
+In the case of bids 19 or other contractual data, the test is only whether it 20 would "impair" the efforts of the public utility to 21 contract for services on favorable terms.
+If certain 22 information is disclosed and the disclosure only aids but 23 does not guarantee a competitor's ability to compete with 24 Tampa Electric's transportation affiliates, then this 25 information ought to be protected, even though its disclosure would not ouarantee that the competitor will take business away from the Tampa Electric affiliate.
 Any more stringent or absolute a standard for confidentiality would demand more than is required under the statute.
 Stated differently, if the statute is administered in such a way as to prohibit only the disclosure of a specific cost, but not a myriad of related information bits or "hints" which enable a resourceful competitor to pinpoint or come very close to the specific cost, then the protection afforded by the statute will indeed be hollow.
 In short, we advocate fully disclosing to the Commission the information it needs to perform its utility oversight function but because of the extreme sensitivity of the information, we advocate disclosing as little as possible to publicly accessible sources.
 Utility customers are the ultimate beneficiaries of this protection, and we hope the Commission will continue to administer the statute in a manner which maximizes such protection.
-Does this conclude your testimony?
-0.